 - Experience – Limited or no experience working in the tech industry

 - Major and/or minor – Expect to major and/or minor in a tech-related field

 Each team consist of four to six undergraduates and a project lead/mentor who is an IT professional.

 We partner with Duke's Data+ and CS+ summer programs.
 All three “plus” programs share a similar model: students collaborating in teams on a project in tech/data for the same 10 weeks of the summer and receiving the same stipend amount.
 We also partner to provide some common events (workshops, events, final poster fair, etc.), in order to create a larger ecosystem of students studying in tech and data over the summer.
 Each program has its own application.

-- Code+ focuses on projects in web and mobile application software development.
-The program is run by the Office of Information Technology (OIT) and takes place at the American Tobacco Campus in downtown Durham (the 2020 program took place entirely online).
+- Code+ focuses on projects in web and mobile application software development and is run by the Office of Information Technology (OIT).
 Project leads are professional developers.
 Project emphasis is on providing students with a real-world development experience.
-Staff in Duke departments are often key project stakeholders, and some projects have corporate sponsors, to whom the students present their progress during the program.
+Staff in Duke departments are often key project stakeholders, and some projects have corporate sponsors, with whom the students interact throughout the course of the program.